FutureActivities/Craft3-API/README.md

 # Future Activities Craft 3 API

-This plugin provides useful API endpoints.
+This plugin provides useful API endpoints for getting entries and categories.

+No need to configure anything as it will automatically start working.

+Please be aware that this could be used to get information you may not want people to see, such as certain fields or entries restricted to certain users.

 **This is a work in progress**